“Birds need a nest, and yet they still fly.” ~ Gloria Steinem

 In our digital age, more and more people work from home.
 A few commonplace examples of this 21st century lifestyle are: corporate employees who log in remotely, digital nomads and entrepreneurs with location independent businesses, freelancers who work virtually, and the growing number of students and teachers of online learning.

 My partner, Carl, is an example of a remote working corporate employee.
-And I am a digital nomad, an entrepreneur with a location independent business devoted to helping others create a life and business that they don’t need a vacation from.
+And I am a digital nomad, an entrepreneur with a location independent business devoted to helping others create a life they don’t need a vacation from.

 This rapidly changing virtual landscape is creating changes in not only how we think about and do our work, but also how we think about and identify ‘home’.
 How one defines home is, of course, very personal – and it’s also fluid – often changing along with changes in circumstances, relationships, and stages of life.

 For me personally, home has been many things: It’s been a place I can’t wait to return to, and it’s been a place I’ve been eager to leave.
 It’s been a place I’ve identified by an address; other times by a town, a city, a state, a country, a continent, or hemisphere.

 Despite having such an expansive definition of home, I also really like my bed and having a home to come home to.